 <dependencies> <dependency> <groupId>com.aliyun.openservices</groupId> <artifactId>tablestore-hbase-client</artifactId> <version>1.2.0</version> </dependency> </dependencies>

-Table Store is a fully managed NoSQL database service.
-When using TableStore HBase Client, you can simply ignore HBase Server.
-Instead, you only need to perform table or data operations using APIs exposed by Client.
+Tablestore is a fully managed NoSQL database service.
+When you use Tablestore HBase Client, you can ignore HBase Server.
+Instead, you need only to perform table or data operations by using operations provided by Client.

 Compared with self-built HBase services, Tablestore has the following advantages: